AIA New York Chapter Honor Award

 To support green roof plantings, an 8-in depth of soil medium is provided under lawn areas, 16 inches for perennial areas, and 42 inches for trees.
 The project required special coordination with structural and mechanical engineers to insure the integrity of the roof slab and allow proper drainage.
 In-ground boxes spaced in a grid around the roof allow regular monitoring and maintenance of the drainage system.

 The commons was designed in collaboration with architects Skidmore Ownings and Merrill as part of a $400 million building expansion project.
-The project also included street-level plazas and tree planting.
+This landscape architecture project also included street-level plazas and tree planting.